Report: Trump Apologized For ‘Access Hollywood’ Video, Now Says It’s Fake

 Now Trump is saying that apology was unnecessary, according to a New York Times article.

-Trump reportedly told at least two people, a U. S. senator and an aide that the Access Hollywood video was “not authentic.”
+Trump reportedly told at least two people, a U. S. senator, and an aide that the Access Hollywood video was “not authentic.”

 In that video, which was released during the final weeks of his campaign against Democratic candidate Hillary Clinton, Trump appeared to be boasting about his prowess with women to Access Hollywood host Billy Bush, first describing his effort to have sex with Bush’s co-host Nancy O’Dell, then detailing the types of things his celebrity allowed him to do with women, including kissing them without their permission.